 Conferences, tradeshows and other events

 Whether you are producing a synthesis video of an upcoming event, filming thought leadership sessions during an annual tradeshow or looking to make a keynote’s conference address available for viewing after the big day, companies can look to secure partners to help underwrite these expenses.
 Whether you want to sell a dedicated video sponsorship for the event and have the supporting party listed alongside your other sponsors, offer your sponsor a shout out at the front end of the video or sell the opportunity to have the film “presented by” the sponsor with logo recognition in the opening and a “thank you” in the closing credits, there are multiple ways to structure these opportunities.
-The key is to make the delineation clear as to whether production of the video was sponsored or if the sponsorship dollars influenced/guided the direction and content of the video.
+The key is to make the delineation clear as to whether the production of the video was sponsored or if the sponsorship dollars influenced/guided the direction and content of the video.

 A golden opportunity for destinations and tourist attractions